-No More Cable Chaos!
-With the GRX RX827, Shimano launch their first wireless 1×12 Di2 groupset for gravel bikes.
-A fresh new look, significantly more gear range, and improved shifting performance – but does it deliver in real life?
-We’ve already put the new GRX through the wringer and can reveal whether Shimano’s entry into the wireless gravel segment lives up to their promise.
+Cable Mayhem adiós!!
+With the GRX RX827, Shimano are launching their first-ever wireless 1×12-speed Di2 groupset for gravel bikes.
+A fresh look, wider gear range and updated shifting performance — but does it live up to the hype?
+We were among the first German-language media outlets to put the new GRX through its paces, and we’re here to tell you whether Shimano’s entry into the wireless gravel game delivers the goods.

 While the dust has yet to settle around Shimano’s brand-new XTR Di2 Wireless mountain bike groupset – which our sister magazine ENDURO has already tested thoroughly – the Japanese manufacturer is already turning its attention to the gravel segment.
 With the launch of the GRX RX827, Shimano bring their popular gravel-specific groupset into the wireless era.
 At first glance, the update may seem modest – after all, it’s only the derailleur that’s been replaced.
 But it’s precisely this detail that could have far-reaching consequences.